brab0/appt/README.md

 register.scheme('User', User);
 ```
+**Whats going on:**

 ## That's all folks!
+Though we strongly recommed you to use Appt `route` class and mongoose wrapper, you can opt working with traditional express router and mongoose stufs.
+If you do so, import it from Appt such as the instance of your server/app as well(import {express, server, mongoose} from 'appt').

 If you have any suggestion or want to contribute somehow, let me know!